rgaiacs/swc-git-novice-euroscipy2016/_episodes/07-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `euroscipy2016`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository":
+Name your repository "euroscipy2016" and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)